 - 5.1.
 Institutions should make readily available to customers or prospective customers written terms and conditions of a banking service.
-Institutions should be prepared to answer any queries of customers or prospective customers relating to terms and conditions.
-In cases where the query relates to a service provided by a third party service provider, institutions may, where necessary, refer the query to the relevant third party service provider after obtaining the customer's consent or direct the customer to contact the third party service provider.
-Institutions should thereafter provide assistance to the customer if the customer so requests. - 5.2.
+Institutions should be prepared to answer any queries of customers or prospective customers relating to terms and conditions. - 5.2.
 The terms and conditions should provide a fair and balanced description of the relationship between the customer and the institution. - 5.3.
 The terms and conditions should be available in both Chinese and English unless the banking service is governed by law other than that of Hong Kong or there is little or no demand for bilingual information.
 Plain language should be used to the extent that this is consistent with the need for legal certainty.
 Legal and technical language should only be used where necessary. - 5.4.
-The terms and conditions should, where applicable, highlight any fees, charges, penalties and relevant interest rates (or the basis on which these will be determined) and the customer's liabilities and obligations in the use of a banking service.

-- 5.5.
-In drawing up terms and conditions for banking services, institutions should have due regard to applicable laws in Hong Kong, including, in particular, the Personal Data (Privacy) Ordinance (Cap.
-486), the Control of Exemption Clauses Ordinance (Cap.71), the Unconscionable Contracts Ordinance (Cap.
+The terms and conditions should, where applicable, highlight any fees, charges, penalties and relevant interest rates (or the basis on which these will be determined) and the customer's liabilities and obligations in the use of a banking service. - 5.5.
+In drawing up terms and conditions for banking services, institutions should have due regard to applicable laws in Hong Kong, including, in particular, the Control of Exemption Clauses Ordinance (Cap.71), the Unconscionable Contracts Ordinance (Cap.
 458) and the Supply of Services (Implied Terms) Ordinance (Cap.
-457) and any other prevailing consumer protection legislation. - 5.6.
+457) and any other prevailing consumer protection legislation.

+- 5.6.
 The terms and conditions should be consistent with this Code.
 Institutions should keep terms and conditions under review to ensure they are consistent with this Code. - 5.7.
-Institutions should advise customers to read and understand the terms and conditions when applying for banking services. - 5.8.
+Institutions should advise customers to read and understand the terms and conditions applying to the banking service. - 5.8.
 Institutions should give customers 30 days' notice before any variation of the terms and conditions which affects fees and charges and the liabilities or obligations of customers takes effect (see also sections 6.3 and 6.4 below).
 For all other variations, institutions should give customers reasonable notice before such variation takes effect.
 The notice should show clearly the variation and the ways in which the customer may indicate refusal and the consequence. - 5.9.
 Where the variation involves substantial changes to existing terms and conditions or the changes are very complicated, the institution should provide a written summary of the key features of the revised terms and conditions. - 5.10.
 Institutions should issue to customers a single document to provide a consolidation of the revised terms and conditions if there are sufficient changes to warrant it. - 5.11.
-Where a customer refuses to accept the variation to the terms and conditions and chooses to terminate the banking service within a reasonable period, the institution should repay any annual or other periodic fee for that banking
+Where a customer refuses to accept the variation to the terms and conditions and chooses to terminate the banking service within a reasonable period, the institution should repay the annual or other periodic fee on that banking service on a pro rata basis, if the fee can be separately distinguished and unless the amount involved is minimal. - 5.12.
+In addition to the detailed terms and conditions, institutions should make readily available to customers general descriptive information on the key features of the various banking services as indicated in the following chapters of this Code.